totalspectrum/spin2cpp/doc/spin.md

 ```
 will set `y` to `a+a`.

 No special annotation is needed for functions which return 0 or 1 results.
-For functions returning multiple results, Spin2 requires a `:result` notation after the function call:
+For functions returning multiple results, a `:N` notation is requited after the function call, where `N` is an integer giving the expected number of results:
 ```
   x,y := fptr(a):2
 ```
 The `:2` indicates that fptr is a pointer to a function which returns 2 results.

 It is the programmer's responsibility to make sure that the number of results and arguments passed to a method called via a pointer are correct.
-No type checking is done (since Spin only has untyped 32 bit values).
+No type checking is done.

 ### PUB FILE and PRI FILE